Pseud3mys/PyPSA-Energy-Community/README.md

-# Simplified PyPSA Energy System Optimization Model
+# Easy to use PyPSA energy community optimization model

 Welcome!
 This repository provides a straightforward and accessible framework for designing and analyzing local hybrid energy systems.
 Built on the powerful **PyPSA (Python for Power System Analysis)** library, this model is intended as a simple entry point for students, researchers, and communities to size energy sources and understand how system design evolves with different constraints.